 Therefore, measuring the impact of learning might, or might not, show tangible benefits in 90 days or fewer.
 By understanding the timeline of an employee’s growth, an organization can more effectively measure whether the worker made progress in his or her learning goals.

 One of the most common missteps made by organizations is simply not prioritizing employee development.
 “It is not enough to send people to training once a year,” says Lewis.
 “Learning is now part of the modern workplace contract, and it should be a part of workplace culture, as workers expect investment in the skills, knowledge and experiences that will keep them productive and employable.”

-Lewis points to a recent Degreed/Harvard Business Publishing Corporate Learning report, which found that managers are not providing the guidance as consistently as learners need, as only 39% of managers gave regular feedback on performance or skills and only 38% held periodic check-ins with their employees.
+Lewis points to a recent Degreed/Harvard Business Review Corporate Learning report, which found that managers are not providing the guidance as consistently as learners need, as only 39% of managers gave regular feedback on performance or skills and only 38% held periodic check-ins with their employees.

 “To better prepare employees, give assignments that require employees to be resourceful and make decisions with real-world consequences,” she recommends.
 “Then, reflect on those moments with employees so they are getting real-time feedback.”

 Another misstep that organizations make when it comes to developing employees, says Lewis, is assuming there isn’t enough time for training.
 “Managers can easily weave employee development into what they are already doing, so it is essential that they empower employees to ask for opportunities and seize everyday moments for practice and insight,” she argues.
 “Given opportunities to grow and build skills, employees feel energized and engaged, their productivity will rise, and teams will be able to keep pace with everyday tasks and the business as it evolves.”

 What is the role of the manager/leader in training efforts as opposed to training and HR staff?